replicatedhq/kURL/design/proxy.md

 ### Kotsadm add-on

-If a proxy is configured then the installer will add the environment variables `HTTP_PROXY` and `NO_PROXY` to the kotsadm deployment.
+If a proxy is configured then the installer will add the environment variables `PROXY_ADDRESS` and `NO_PROXY` to the kotsadm deployment.
+`PROXY_ADDRESS` is used because setting `HTTP_PROXY` breaks the kotsadm add-on.

 ## Alternatives Considered